basho/basho_docs/content/riak/ts/1.3.0/using/mdc.md

 Please see our documentation on basic [configuration for MDC][cluster ops v3 mdc].

-Unlike fullsync, realtime replication can be globally disabled for timeseries data without impacting the synchronization of Riak KV data.
+Unlike fullsync, realtime replication can be globally disabled for time series data without impacting the synchronization of Riak KV data.

 Realtime replication for TS data can be disabled in the `riak_repl` section of your advanced.config file by adding the following setting: